liuqimin323/notes/pages/android-handler.md

 5. Handler handle message
 In `handler.dispatchmessage()`, if message has callback, call message callback.
 Else if handler has callback, call handler `callback.handleMessage`.
 Else if `handler.handleMessage` if override, it will call `handleMessage`.

-## Create custom handler is another Thread
+## Create custom handler in another Thread
 1. In the thread, create a Looper through Looper.preopare()
 2. Create Handler
 3. run message though created Looper.